Spooni-Development/spooni_development_website/docs/doc_mappings/new-austin/spooni_ridgewood_farm.md

 ---
 title: Ridgewood Farm
-description: SPOONI Ridgewood Farm MLO for RedM - Agricultural property with barns and farmhouse.
-Working farm for New Austin farming roleplay in Red Dead Redemption 2.
+description: Agricultural property with barns and farmhouse in New Austin.
 ---

 # 🏠 Ridgewood Farm